 The specific risks of sinus surgery of which you should be aware are:

-- Infection is rare but almost all patients feel as though they have contracted a head cold.
-True infection is associated with throbbing pain, a discharge of pus from the nose and possibly a fever.
-Antibiotic intervention is curative.
+- Infection is rare but almost all patients feel as though they have contracted an head cold.
+True infection is associated with throbbing pain, discharge of pus from the nose and possibly a fever.
+Antibiotic intervention is then required.

 - Scar tissue developing within the nose can cause a recurrence of blockage.
-Compliance with the schedule of post-operative care will minimize this complication
+Compliance with the schedule of post-operative care will minimise this complication.

 - The sinus walls are very thin and separate the sinuses from the brain and the eye sockets.
 Consequently, there is a small risk of penetration of the walls and injury to these adjacent structures.
 However, untreated sinus conditions can themselves also spread to the brain and the eye.

 Sinus surgery is routinely performed with the patient asleep under General Anaesthesia.
-The duration is approximately 30 to 60 minutes.
+The duration is approximately 30 – 60 minutes.
 The Anaesthetist will assess your fitness for surgery prior to admission to hospital.

-Dr. Wallace performs the surgery via the nostrils without any external incisions unless specifically mentioned before the operation.
+Dr Wallace performs the surgery via the nostrils without any external incisions unless specifically mentioned before the operation.
 Telescopes and powered instruments are used but again there is no need for external incisions.
 Normally no nasal packing or dressings are required.
-Specimens are commonly sent for pathology examinations.
+Specimens are commonly sent for pathology examination.

 After approximately 30 minutes in Recovery, you are taken back to the ward for continuing but less intensive observation.
 You may go home after several hours or you may stay overnight.

-Avoid any vigorous physical activity for two weeks and sleep with an extra pillow to reduce nasal congestion.
+Avoid any vigorous physical activity for 2 weeks and sleep with an extra pillow to reduce nasal congestion.
 Nose blowing is allowed but needs to be gentle.